 Major in Biochemistry, Minors in Creative Writing and Spanish Translation & Interpretation

-This past summer, Eric Espinoza volunteered as a simultaneous interpreter at the global summit for the It Gets Better Project remotely from Chicago.
-The summit is a worldwide event that helps empower and inspire LGBTQ+ youth around the world through shared stories from LGBTQ+ activists.
-He continues to volunteer with CommunityHealth Clinic and the Immigrant Legal Advocacy Project.
+Eric Espinoza, who is pursuing a minor in Spanish translation and interpretation, recently volunteered as an interpreter at the global summit for the It Gets Better Project remotely from Chicago.
+He also volunteers with CommunityHealth Clinic and the Immigrant Legal Advocacy Project.
 He was recently hired as an interpreter by Worldwide Languages.

 How did you become interested in translation and interpretation?

 I became interested in translation and interpretation when I took SPAN 205 Introduction to Translation and SPAN 222 Medical Interpreting with Professor Robin Ragan during fall 2020, a course designed to understand the Latinx culture and their traditions when it comes to medicine.

 Sometimes, it’s funny looking back at the times when I would interpret or do sight translation for my parents when I was a kid because I made so many mistakes, but at the same time, I learned something about the interpretation field.
 Now, I don’t make many mistakes.
 As an interpreter, I make sure to interpret everything that is said and never add or omit things.

 As of today, more hospitals and clinics than ever before are making sure to call in professional/certified interpreters, but the problem is that there aren't enough interpreters to fully serve the needs of these institutions and their patients.
 For this reason, some organizations or institutions like CommunityHealth Clinic have to rely on volunteers who have average/above average interpretation skills, so that when they are trained by other interpreters that work at CommunityHealth Clinic, the volunteers will be able to have strong interpretation skills.